wei-for-coding/Bahamut-Anime-Analysis/README.md

 # Bahamut-Anime-Analysis
-A system to introduce upcoming anime on this website : 動畫瘋, provided with interactive graphical user interface(GUI).
+A system to introduce upcoming anime on this website - 動畫瘋, provided with interactive graphical user interface(GUI).
-(巴哈姆特動畫瘋動漫新番之分析 )

 # Overview